Sir Stirling Moss was one of the founding patrons of the Festival of Speed, and a regular competitor at the Revival.

 Enjoy the quirks and charm of driving a classic Land Rover off-road, plus Clay Shooting in a stunning bowl-like arena.

-Begin your adventure with an off-road journey through rutted tracks in a classic 1960s Land Rover, embracing the challenge of driving without modern technology.
-Afterward, enjoy a well-earned lunch at the clay shooting lodge before heading to the stunning bowl-shaped clay shooting range.
+Embrace adventure with an off-road journey through rutted tracks in a classic 1960s Land Rover, tackling the challenge of driving without modern technology.
+Break up your day with a well-earned lunch at the clay shooting lodge before heading to the stunning bowl-shaped clay shooting range.
 Whether you're a novice or an expert, our experienced instructors provide personalised guidance, ensuring a fun and memorable experience for all.

 From military service to farm life, our classic landrovers have been carefully restored to preserve their unique histories, showcasing rugged engineering and the enduring legacy of British craftsmanship.